Double b-fibrations and desingularization of the X-ray transform on manifolds with strictly convex boundary

 with $\nu_x$ the unit {\it inward} normal at $x\in \partial M$.
 Note that $\partial_+ SM$ is naturally diffeomorphic to $\partial_- SM$ under the reflection involution $(x,v)\mapsto (x,-v)$, and furthermore that $\partial_+ SM \cap \partial_-SM$ is naturally identified with $S\partial M$; this is called the glancing set.
 We also denote by $\varphi_t \colon SM\to SM$ the geodesic flow.
 This is defined for $(x,v)\in SM$ and $t\in [-\tau(x,-v),\tau(x,v)]$, where $\tau(x,v) \in [0,\infty]$ is the smallest time for which $\varphi_t(x,v) \in \partial SM$.
 Throughout, we will assume that $(M,g)$ is {\em non-trapping} in the sense that $\sup_{SM} \tau <\infty$.
 The footpoint map

-assigns to any point and direction the initial (or 'final in backward time') point on the boundary and inward-pointing direction determined by the geodesic through $(x,v)$; this is continuous on $SM$ and smooth on $SM^{int}$.
+assigns to any point and direction the initial (or 'final in backward time') point on the boundary and inward-pointing direction determined by the geodesic through $(x,v)$; this is continuous on $SM$ and smooth on $(SM)^{o}$ (Here and below the superscript $o$ denotes the interior of the set in question.).
 We then define the geodesic X-ray transform $I_0$ and the backprojection operator $\adj$:

-The operator $I_0$ is continuous from $L^2(M, \dVol_g)$ to $L^2(\partial_+ SM, \mu\, d\Sigma^{2d-2})$, where
+The operator $I_0$ is continuous from $L^2(M, \dM)$ to $L^2(\partial_+ SM, \mu\, d\Sigma^{2d-2})$, where